VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 00.04.15 =

+Updated VY256 miner to animate when start button is clicked.
+Various wording fixes.
+Proofreading.
+My one weakness.

 = 00.04.14 =

 Added new VY256 miner graphics.
 Now goes into rotation between mail or female.
 See VY256 Miner shortcode page for options.